>

-How to Ask About Sexuality/Gender
+How to Ask About Sexuality & Gender

+When filling out forms, LGBTQI+ people are often forced to choose between limited options that do not include their identities.
+This lack of options is invalidating and makes it impossible for surveyors to collect accurate data.
 Collecting demographic information in ways that are inclusive to all identities is a positive step for any organization to make toward greater accuracy and equity.
 This guide will offer a few specific ways to ask about gender and sexuality in ways that are respectful and inclusive.
-Definitions to all the terms on the survey lists can be found on our ‘definitions‘ page.

 General Guidelines

-Suggested wording for the beginning of the survey*:
+• Suggested Wording for the Beginning of the Survey

 This information is used for _________.